erizov/Professor/semester_3/lecture_13_integration_patterns/message_queue/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Message Queue to solve a production problem
+10. Design a structure that uses Message Queue to tackle a production problem
 11. Create unit tests with 100% code coverage for Message Queue
 12. Write a technical blog post explaining Message Queue to beginners